Argonaemo/100-days-of-code/log.md

 **Today Progress**: Finishing the sidebar component for my side project.

 **Thoughts** : Still got problem with nesting route, gonna make this work tomorrow

+### Day 53: 13 May 2022

+**Today Progress**: Working on my side project, do many styling with tailwind today.

+**Thoughts** : The all habits pages is 80% completed but still static, ngl still confused about the habit database shema because its relating and working with a date which gonna take a lot of space.